Liebermann Villa: Garden

 The lengthy garden is divided in two by the villa itself.
 From the center of the villa, there is a view over the grass to Lake Wannsee.
 There is a garden terrace in front of the house, looking toward Wannsee.
 On one side of the grass, there is the famous birch path, with birch trees growing wherever they sprout.
 On the other side, there are three hedged gardens.
 In the rear of the villa, is the garden house and a vegetable plot.

 Museum

 Permanent exhibition

 In the former studio, on the upper floor, there are about 40 paintings related to the garden and the villa.
-On the ground floor, the history of the Liebermann family and the house are documented, including of how the Nazis forced Liebermann's wife, Martha to sell the villa.
+On the ground floor, the history of the Liebermann family and the house is documented, including of how the Nazis forced Liebermann's wife, Martha, to sell the villa.
 The selling price was highly undervalued and in the end, she didn't even get that.
 Hours before she was due to be deported to Theresienstadt concentration camp, she committed suicide rather than risk death at the hands of the Nazis.